Broward Estates, Lauderhill, Florida

 Broward Estates was a census-designated place (CDP) in Broward County, Florida, United States.
 The population was 3,416 at the 2000 census.
-It now serves as Lauderhill's neighborhood.
+It now a neighborhood of Lauderhill.
 Residents of this neighborhood often refer to their neighborhood as "Parkway" as well, as it also contains Parkway Middle School.

 Geography

 Broward Estates is located at (26.125404, -80.196559).

 According to the United States Census Bureau, the CDP has a total area of 1.3 km2, all land.

 Demographics

+Broward Estates first appeared as a census designated place in the 2000 U.S. census created from part of Browardale CDP.
+The CDP was annexed to the city of annexed to the city of Lauderhill prior to the 2010 U.S. census.

+Broward Estates CDP, Florida – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.